ndustrialio/contxt-sdk-js/README.md

 ### Contributing

 We use [jsdoc-to-markdown](https://github.com/jsdoc2md/jsdoc-to-markdown) for documentation which should be committed to source control.
-The docs are set up to build on a pre-commit hook using [husky](https://github.com/typicode/husky) so you shouldn't need to run an additional command to build the docs before submitting a pull request.
+The docs are set up to build and be added to git on a pre-commit hook using [husky](https://github.com/typicode/husky) so you shouldn't need to run an additional command to build the docs before submitting a pull request.

 ### Publishing